Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Also you can see if your equipment is damaged or broken by the small orange/red shield on the bottom right of the health bubble.

+While out of combat you can also swap out your skills on the right side of the bar by right-clicking or using the little arrow above them.

 **Bottom right**

 ![Bottom Right](img/en/bottom_right.jpg)